yamagata-developers-society/blog/src/content/build-app-with-electronjs.md

 ## BONUS - How to add custom icon

 Easy!
-After preparing a `icon.icns` file, include the path in your `package.json` file:
+After preparing an `icon.icns` file, include the path in your `package.json` file:

 ```js
 "electronPackagerConfig": {